-Miguel Angel Centeno is Professor of Sociology and International Affairs at Princeton University.
+Miguel Angel Centeno is the Musgrave Professor of Sociology and Professor of Sociology and International Affairs at Princeton University.
 He obtained his BA in History in 1980, his MBA in 1987 and his Ph.D. in Sociology in 1990, all from Yale University.

 He has received grants from the Harry Frank Guggenheim Foundation, the National Science Foundation, the National Endowment for the Humanities, and the Woodrow Wilson Foundation, and has been a Fulbright scholar in Russia and Mexico.
 He has also been a Visiting Professor in Buenos Aires, Seoul, and the University of Salamanca.
 In 1997 he was awarded the Presidential Teaching Prize at Princeton University.
 He has also been awarded the Jefferson Award for Public Service, the Bonner Foundation Award, and the MLK Journey Award.
 In 2005 he was elected to the Sociological Research Association as well as the Comparative Historical Section Council of the ASA.